Survey Makeup of 1,000 Respondents

-These are findings from an Ipsos poll conducted September 24 – October 22, 2018, via telephone in English.
-For the survey, a sample of 1,000 small business owners and operators were sourced from the continental U.S., Alaska, and Hawaii.
+These are findings from an Ipsos poll conducted June 28-July 25, 2019, via telephone in English.
+For the survey, a sample of 900 small business owners and operators was sourced from the continental U.S., Alaska and Hawaii.
+An additional oversample of 100 veteran-owned small business owners and operators from the continental U.S., Alaska and Hawaii was also surveyed, for a total of 159 veteran-owned business interviews out of 1,000.

 Small businesses are defined in this study as companies with fewer than 500 employees that are not sole proprietorships.
-The sample for this study is a listed business directory of all U.S. businesses obtained through Dun & Bradstreet.
+The sample for this study is a listed business directory of all U.S. businesses obtained through Dun and Bradstreet.
 Ipsos used fixed sample targets, unique to this study, in drawing the sample.
 This sample calibrates respondent characteristics to be representative of the U.S. small business population using standard procedures such as raking-ratio adjustments.
-The source of these population targets is U.S. Census 2014 Statistics of U.S. Businesses dataset.
+The source of these population targets is U.S. Census 2016 Statistics of U.S. Businesses dataset.
 The sample drawn for this study reflects fixed sample targets on firmographics.
-Post-hoc weights were added to the population characteristics based on region, industry sector, and size of business.
+Post-hoc weights were made to the population characteristics on region, industry sector and size of business.

-All sample surveys and polls may be subject to other sources of error, including but not limited to, coverage error and measurement error.
+All sample surveys and polls may be subject to other sources of error, including, but not limited to coverage error and measurement error.
 The poll has a margin of error of plus or minus 3.5 percentage points for all respondents.
+The poll also has a margin of error of plus or minus 7.7 percentage points for veteran-owned businesses.
 Ipsos calculates a design effect (DEFF) for each study based on the variation of the weights, following the formula of Kish (1965).
 This study had a confidence interval adjusted for design effect of the following: (n=1,000, DEFF=1.5) adjusted Confidence Interval=+/-5 percentage points.
 Where figures do not sum to 100, this is due to the effects of rounding.

 To construct national, regional, employee size, and broad industry group level estimates of the health of small businesses in the U.S., a sequence of statistical techniques were applied to the survey results, including elastic net for variable selection and multilevel regression with post stratification (MRP) from the survey data.